Bariatric Revisional Surgery

 It is not uncommon for a person to lose weight after the initial bariatric surgery procedure only to then hit a plateau in which more weight cannot be lost; this is one of the most common reasons that a person chooses to go back for a revisional bariatric surgery.
 Two other common reasons for a revisional surgery include medical issues and co-morbidities that did not get resolved.

-At Expert Surgical, we ideally like to perform revisional bariatric surgery laparoscopically.
+At The Bariatric Experts, we ideally like to perform revisional bariatric surgery laparoscopically.
 In doing this, there is minimal scarring.
 It should be noted that a revisional surgery does pose risks just as any other surgery would, and because revisional surgery goes back to the site of a previous surgery, the risk for infection is increased.
 People who tend to be good candidates for revisional bariatric surgery are those who have lost weight since their first surgery but have yet to reach their weight loss goal.
 These people also tend to be at low risk for surgical complications.

 Types of Revisions